riser-platform/riser/README.md

 - 100% Open Source.
 PaaS experience without vendor or cloud lock-in
 - Single view of apps across multiple stages (cluster)
 - Simplified secrets management
 - Loosely coupled.
-Thanks to a purely GitOps approach, Riser can go down or even be completely removed.
-Your workloads continue running and can be managed using traditional Kubernetes tooling
+Thanks to a purely GitOps approach, Riser can go down or even be completely removed without affecting your apps
 - Developers only need access to Riser.
 Kubernetes access is optional for advanced debugging or operational tasks

 **[Check out the quickstart!](quickstart.md)**

-### GitOps
+### More on GitOps

 Riser interacts with Kubernetes using a strictly [GitOps](https://thenewstack.io/what-is-gitops-and-why-it-might-be-the-next-big-thing-for-devops/) approach.
 A git repository (typically referred to as a "state repo") contains all information required to stand up an app.
-The riser server can be unreachable or even destroyed with no impact to an app.
-Additionally, Riser does not require any of its own custom types (CRDs) for app.
-This means that all of the resources in your state repo can be "`kubectl apply -f`'d" to a Kubernetes cluster without Riser and operate as desired.
-Of course, any supporting infrastructure such as Istio must still be configured.
+The riser server can be unreachable or even destroyed with no impact to your apps.
+It also designed so that all of the resources in your state repo can be "`kubectl apply -f`'d" to a Kubernetes cluster without any Riser infrastructure running or installed.

 ## Known Issues and Limitations